-This is the third in a series of posts on POV’s Documentary Blog about the regrettably underappreciated process and craft of documentary editing.
-Our guide is 2016 Karen Schmeer Film Editing Fellow Eileen Meyer.
+This is Enter the Edit, a series on POV’s Documentary Blog about the regrettably underappreciated process and craft of documentary editing.
+Our 2016 guide is Karen Schmeer Film Editing Fellow Eileen Meyer.
 Catch up on earlier conversations with Meyer.

 Pedro Kos, one of Meyer’s mentors, is an award-winning editor and director known for his character-driven films.
 This past June, he was invited to join the Academy of Motion Picture Arts and Sciences.
 His credits include two Oscar-nominated documentaries (The Square and Waste Land), The Crash Reel and The Island President.
 In this conversation, Meyer and Kos discuss the nature of the director/editor relationship and what happens when you have to be both at the same time.